Tukhchar massacre

+Background

+On 7 August 1999, Chechen militants leading the Islamic International Peacekeeping Brigade Shamil Basayev, Ibn al-Khattab, Ramzan Akhmadov and Arbi Barayev, invaded the neighboring Russian republic of Dagestan in support of the Shura of Dagestan separatist rebels.
+Several battles ensued following a border clash with Bagautdin Kebedov, and on 10 August, they announced the birth of the "independent Islamic State of Dagestan" and declared war on "the traitorous Dagestani government" and "Russia's occupation units".

 Battle

 On 5 September 1999, two units of Chechen militants crossed into Dagestan, seizing the border village of Tukhchar, Novolaksky District.
 The Chechen commander leading the attack was identified as Umar Edilsultanov (known as Karpinsky Amir, named after the microdistrict of Karpinka in Grozny), a subordinate of Abdul-Malik Mezhidov, commander of the Islamic religious police of Ichkeria.

 Attacking very early in the morning, the Chechens found and exchanged fire with 12 Russian conscripts and one officer of the Kalachevsky brigade stationed at a police checkpoint to strengthen border security.
-Shortly after the fighting began, the Russian operator of the unit's 30 mm BMP-2 was killed, communication was disrupted, and the Russians had run out of ammunition.
-Senior lieutenant Vasily Tashkin ordered a retreat to a second checkpoint.
+Shortly after the fighting began, the Russian operator of the unit's 30 mm BMP-2, Private Konstantin Anisimov, was killed, communication was disrupted, and the Russians ran out of ammunition.
+Senior Lieutenant Vasily Tashkin ordered a retreat to a second checkpoint.
 During a lull in the battle, local residents told Russian soldiers that the Chechens had given them half an hour to leave the village.
 The villagers brought with them civilian clothing so they could smuggle the policemen and soldiers out of town safely.
 Tashkin refused to retreat any further, and his resolve convinced others to stay as well.
 When the half hour was up, the Chechen militants began to search for the Russian defenders, who had been hidden by the townspeople.
 Six of them barricaded themselves in a barn, but the Chechens surrounded it and poured gasoline on the walls, threatening to burn the structure down.
 The Chechen militants called for the Russians to surrender, claiming that their intent was to obtain leverage for a prisoner exchange.

 Massacre

 The prisoners were ordered to lie face down on a track outside the village, and Edilsultanov selected five men from his unit to cut the prisoners' throats.
 The sixth (Alexey Polagaev) was killed by Edilsultanov himself.
 One of the Russian soldiers, identified as Alexey Lipatov, fled the site, but was shot.
-The others killed were named as Senior lieutenant Vasily Tashkin, Vladimir Kaufman, Boris Erdneyev, Alexey Polagaev, and Alexey Paranin.
+The others killed were named as Senior Lieutenant Vasily Tashkin, Vladimir Kaufman, Boris Erdneyev, Alexey Polagaev, and Alexey Paranin.
+Two Dagestani militsiya officers, Lieutenant Akhmed Davdiev and Sergeant Abdulkasim Magomedov, were killed protecting the soldiers and officers.